 Materials will be supplied including 5 sheets of paper.

 Tools will be provided.
 The bindery is fully equipped.
 However, students can bring their own tools.
-To comply with COVID-19 safety it is recommended that tools are not shared between students.

 Good eye/hand coordination and good dexterity are necessary for this course as sharp knives are used in the cutting of board and paper.